Youth Initiatives

 Join us to help Beautify Fresno by volunteering to help pick up trash.

-One Fresno Youth Jobs Corps
+One Fresno Youth Jobs

-Workforce connection
+Workforce Connection

 The Dyer Administration is committed to our young people.
 As a part of Mayor Dyer’s Youth Leadership initiative we have partnered with the Fresno Regional Workforce Development Board to provide young adults (ages 14-24) pathways to education, training, and personal development.